 The Title IX Coordinator

 Nicole Monsibais, JD, Compliance Officer and Title IX Coordinator

-Moye Hall, Room 107, San Antonio Campus
+Moye Hall, Room 107

-Brittany Chozinski, PhD, Assistant Professor of Sociology
+Brittany Chozinski, PhD, Associate Professor of Sociology and Criminology

 Moye Hall, Room 203, San Antonio Campus